SuperDARNCanada/borealis/docs/source/setup_software.rst

       all Borealis processes

 #.
 Configure and install the automatic Borealis restart daemon, ``restart_borealis.service``.
 Follow
-   the steps outlined :ref:`here <automated-restarts>` to install and start the system service.
+   the steps outlined here to install and start the system service: :ref:`Automated Restarts <automated-restarts>`.
 This daemon will automatically start the radar after five minutes, following the radar schedule.
    To verify that the daemon is working:

    - Check ``systemctl status restart_borealis.service`` that the system service is running
    - Check the logs at ``$HOME/logs/restart_borealis.log``

+#. *Optional:* Configure the radar to operate in conjunction with a Uninterruptible Power Supply
+   using ``apcupsd``.
+Follow the steps outlined here: :ref:`UPS & Power Outages <ups-power-outages>`.
+   The scripts defined within ``borealis/scripts/apcupsd/`` can be used to turn the radar off/on when the UPS goes on battery.

 #.
 Install necessary software to transfer, convert, and test data: ::

     cd $HOME
     git clone https://github.com/SuperDARNCanada/borealis-data-utils.git
     git clone https://github.com/SuperDARNCanada/data_flow.git
-    python3.11 -m venv $HOME/pydarnio-env
+    python$PYTHON_VERSION -m venv $HOME/pydarnio-env
     source $HOME/pydarnio-env/bin/activate
-    pip install pydarn    # Installs pydarnio as well, as it is a dependency.
+    pip install pydarnio

    Follow the `data flow documentation <https://github.com/SuperDARNCanada/data_flow>`_ to properly setup and configure the data flow